mono/website/docs/faq/technical.md

 If none of the above work, Mono falls back to polling the directories for changes, which far from optimal.

-### Am using Mono with FakeRoot an my application hangs, what can I do?
+### I am using Mono with FakeRoot and my application hangs.
+What can I do?

 Try this: